 Shorten or lengthen to fit you body for maximum efficiency

 And the price?
-The outrageous ridiculous price?
-The cost of the carbon fiber blades are divorce fighting words, in another time you could have sold your sole cheaper.
+The outrageous ridiculous tear-driving, hair pulling price?
+The cost of the carbon fiber blades are divorce fighting words, in another time you could have sold your soul cheaper.

 Horrifying expensive & worth every penny